 System 2 thinking - the ability to reflect and think deliberately - is capable of critical self-analysis.
 So I am ultimately optimistic about our Promethean gift.
 It's impossible not to notice the power of reason, especially in the 21st century.
 It is one of our "better angels," as Steven Pinker notes, and it has nudged us towards cooperation and the mutual benefits of pursuing self-interest and away from violence.

 A note of caution, however.
 It's crucial that we use our ability to reflect and think deliberately not to introspect, but to become more mindful.
 This is an important distinction.
 Introspection involves asking questions, yet we've seen that we'll tend to answer those questions in a self-serving way.
 As Nietzsche hinted in Twilight of the Idols, "We want to have a reason for feeling as we do... it never suffices us simply to establish the mere fact that we feel as we do."

 Mindfulness, in contrast, involves observing without questioning.
 If the takeaway from research on cognitive biases is not simply that thinking errors exist but the belief that we are immune from them, then the virtue of mindfulness is pausing to observe this convoluted process in a non-evaluative way.
 We spend a lot of energy protecting our egos instead of considering our faults.
-Mindfulness may help reverse this.
+Mindfulness may help reserve this.